-We all have to do a little wealth + health maintenance from time to time.
-We keep an eye on our weight, our credit card balance, our grocery bill; we consider what the holidays may have done to our eating habits, savings account, and exercise routine; and we do our best to make it in for our annual checkup.
+We all have to do a little financial and fitness maintenance from time to time.
+We keep an eye on our weight, our credit card balance, our grocery bill, and we do our best to make it in for our annual checkup.
 But within the confines of busy modern life, even a little maintenance can get overwhelming.
 How can we know we’re doing the right thing at the right time?
-Truth is, it’s doubtful anyone is ever able to get ALL their ducks in a row.
-But hopefully this article can help you get started.
+Here are some suggestions to help get you started.

 Wealth + Health in your 30s

-Your thirties can be a time to build habits that will serve the rest of your life.
-Many 30-somethings build on life experience from their adolescence and twenties to make serious decisions about just where they’re going in the world and how they’re going to get there.
+As we age, it’s important to keep in mind how our health impacts our wealth, especially in the current landscape of healthcare costs.
+We call it the Wealth + HealthSM connection.
+Your 30s can be a time to form habits that will serve you well the rest of your life.
+Many 30-somethings build on life experience from their adolescence and 20s to make serious decisions about where they’re going in the world and how they’re going to get there.

 Be the CEO of your stress and anxiety

-Whether new issues have recently come up, or issues leftover from your adolescence and twenties are still needing attention, letting stress and anxiety run amok can not only make you less happy, it can affect your wealth + health for the rest of your life.
+Whether new issues have recently come up, or issues left over from your adolescence and 20s are still needing attention, letting stress and anxiety run amok can not only make you less happy, it can affect your financial and physical well-being for the rest of your life.

-According to the American Psychological Association (APA), in the wake of the 2016 presidential election, average stress levels among Americans rose significantly for the first time since reporting began in 2006.
-If you’re among the growing number of Americans experiencing higher stress, you might want to take note of how stress can effect your wealth + health.
+According to the American Psychological Association (APA), the proportion of Americans who say they’re experiencing stress about specific issues has risen over the past year.1 If you’re among the growing number of Americans experiencing higher stress, you might want to take note of how stress can affect your health and your finances.

-Check out these stress coping skills from the APA.
-Find what works for you and build an arsenal of coping mechanisms to lean on for years to come.
+The APA offers these five tips to help manage stress: take a break from the stressor, exercise, smile and laugh, get social support, and meditate.4 Find what works for you and build an arsenal of coping mechanisms to lean on for years to come.

-In your thirties you’re probably making moves to increase your earning potential.
-In addition to the obvious (having more money for investments, kids’ college tuition, life experiences), studies show people who get paid more are healthier too.
+In your 30s you’re probably making moves to increase your earning potential.
+It may seem obvious, but this means having more money for investments, kids’ college tuition, life experiences, and more.

 Life in the fast lane

-One way to increase your earning potential is to focus on getting promoted early on in your career, possibly granting you entry onto the freeway of success.
+One way to increase your earning potential is to focus on getting promoted early on in your career.
 After all, most people don’t go from Sales Associate to CEO overnight.
 You have to start somewhere.
-And making persuasive arguments for higher pay could prove very important for your overall wealth + health.
-In fact, negotiating your salary every few years could lead to a $1 million dollar difference in lifetime earnings.
+Making persuasive arguments for higher pay could prove very important for your overall quality of life.
+In fact, even a small annual increase could lead to a $750,000 dollar difference in lifetime earnings.5

 Own your education

 You can also invest in your future earning power by learning new skills that might allow for career growth down the road.
-This could mean going back to school full-time, part-time, or online, but it might also mean spending extra time at work becoming an expert in some specialization, or focusing on creative ways to approach your job and grow your opportunities.
+This could mean going back to school or spending extra time at work becoming an expert in some specialization.

 Know when to quit

 In some cases, the right answer might be to simply move on.
 Some jobs may not have the growth potential you’re looking for.
 Others might not value new skills or creativity.
-And some jobs might leave you dreading your position for the next 20, 30, or 40 years.
-You want to make sure you’re setting yourself up for a career and a salary that will maximize your potential wealth + health, or at the very least, won’t jeopardize your long-term wellness.
+And some jobs might leave you dreading your position for the rest of your working days.
+You want to make sure you’re setting yourself up for a career and a salary that will maximize your potential, financially as well as being satisfiying for your mental health and personal fulfillment.